samsonjs/repl-edit/Readme.md

 .edit
 -----

-`.edit` opens your editor.
+The first time you run `.edit` your editor is opened containing the last statement you entered.
 Type away and then save and close the file when you're done.
-The command will be loaded and executed immediately.
+The code will be loaded and executed immediately.
+When you subsequently run `.edit` your editor is opened and contains whatever you left there.

 Your editor is determined by the `VISUAL` and `EDITOR` environment variables, in that order.
 You can also change the editor for a single edit by doing something like `.edit vim`.